jennifermulroy/14-Deep-Learning-crypto/README.md

  To build the models, `Sequential`, `LSTM`, `Dense`, and `Dropout` were imported from `tensorflow.keras.models`

-`Dropout` is a regularization method where it randomly selects nodes and removes them from activation while training a network to reduce overfitting improve model performance.
+`Dropout` is a regularization method where it randomly selects nodes and removes them from activation while training a network to reduce overfitting and improve model performance.
 A dropout rate of 20% was selected for the models.

 ```
 model = Sequential()